 Interlaken, Switzerland

 Our first submission is via public land lover, Charli from The Break of Dawns.
-As an American that lived in Germany, Charli had plenty of European solo female travel under her belt.
+As an American who lived in Germany, Charli has traveled plenty as a solo female traveler.
 An avid hiker and camper, Charli’s travel tips are some of the best.
-Here’s her suggestion for best European cities for solo female travelers list.
+Here’s her suggestion for the list of best European cities for solo female travelers list.

 Acting as a host for concerts and music festivals in the summer, staying in Interlaken allows you to dive deeper into Switzerland’s most majestic places. even as a solo traveler.
 While participating in a group excursion, I had the privilege of canyoning down the Grimsel Pass at over 7000 feet in elevation.